HVVSATHWIK/WeatherWebsite/README.md

 ---

 Thank you for using the Weather Website!
-We hope it serves your weather checking needs effectively.
+I hope it serves your weather-checking needs effectively.